 1980: Devo released their third album, Freedom of Choice.
 The LP became the group’s biggest success on the Billboard pop chart, reaching #22, and contains their biggest hit, “Whip It.”

-1984: Prince released the lead single from his Purple Rain album, “When Doves Cry.”
-The song later became a worldwide hit and his first #1 on the Billboard Hot 100.
+1984: Prince released “When Doves Cry,” the lead single from his sixth studio album, Purple Rain.
+The song became a worldwide hit and his first #1 on the Billboard Hot 100.

 1987: U2 started three weeks at the top of the Billboard Hot 100 with “With Or Without You,” the group’s first US #1.